nathnolt/Quake-imgtool-folder-mips-wad-convert/README.md

-# Quake imgtool folders imgs -> mips -> wad
+# Quake imgtool folders imgs -> dithered -> mips -> wads
 A small NodeJS helper program to make the UX of making wads way better. uses the ftetools's imgtool command line tool for the heavy lifting ( See https://fte.triptohell.info/moodles/win64/ )

-The goal of this tool is to make working with textures a breeze, rather than a pain.
+Supports dithering using didder ( https://github.com/makeworld-the-better-one/didder )

+# Why a new tool
+Because some people want to manage all of their wads with a single tool.

 # Preparation